MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - Touch of Malice, unknown drop chance (presumably <5% at base)

 The rune secret chest grants the following:
-- Random raid weapon with Deepsight Resonance
+- Random King's Fall weapon with Deepsight Resonance

 ---